Would I Lie to You?

 Instead, the specific questions posed to the suspect are problematic.
 [Donchin] argues that "the success of the technique depends on the construction of the stimuli and there is no analytic, systematic way of constructing the question.
 It depends on the subjectivity of the person.
 It’s an art, not a science."

-Brain Fingerprinting: Picture-perfect crimes
+taken from Brain Fingerprinting: Picture-perfect crimes

 By Tami Abdollah